Manohar Thana

 Manohar Thana is a census town in Jhalawar district in the Indian state of Rajasthan.

 Demographics

-As of 2001 India census, Manohar Than a had a population of 9227.
+As of 2001 India census, Manohar Thana had a population of 9227.
 Males constitute 52% of the population and females 48%.
 Manohar Thana has an average literacy rate of 64%, higher than the national average of 59.5%: male literacy is 73%, and female literacy is 54%.
 In Manohar Thana, 18% of the population is under 6 years of age.